 Choosing the Best Air Compressor for Home Use

 If you’re serious about DIY — whether it’s carpentry, car repair or another pneumatic tool-driven hobby — you’ve likely considered buying your own air compressor at some point.
 An air compressor can be a big investment.
-Choose wisely and select a manufacturer you can trust to stand behind the products.
+When considering your choices for an air compressor for home use, select wisely and find a manufacturer you can trust to stand behind the products.
 That’s the best way to ensure your purchase will deliver a lifetime of reliable use.
 As you search for the best air compressor for your home, consider the following.

 Know the Numbers

 There are four important numbers to look at when shopping for a home air compressor: